toanpn/debt_bot/README.md

 - "@DebtBot split 90k between me, @quy and @tuan"
 - "@DebtBot how much do I owe?"

-The bot will analyze the intent using Gemini AI and execute the appropriate command.
+The bot will analyze the intent using the configured AI model and execute the appropriate command.
+The natural language processing includes:

+- Pattern matching for common commands
+- AI-powered intent recognition for complex requests
+- Conversational responses for non-debt-related questions
+- Vietnamese language support with cultural references

 ## Data Backup